-Animal Health Regulations for Fairs and Shows in Wisconsin: 2019 Season
+Animal Health Regulations for Fairs and Shows in Wisconsin: 2020 Season

 This is a summary of animal health requirements for fairs, shows and exhibitions only.
 They are not necessarily the same as requirements for importing animals into Wisconsin or moving them within the state for other purposes.
-They may change if animal diseases occur in Wisconsin or elsewhere, so you should always check our website at https://datcp.wi.gov/Pages/Programs_Services/FairsShowsSpecialEvents.aspx or contact us at (608) 224-4872 for current information.
+They may change if animal diseases occur in Wisconsin or elsewhere, so you should always check our website or contact us for current information.
 Ref. s.
 ATCP 10.87, Wis.
 Admin.
 Code